Things to do in Samarkand

 Entrance fee: 22,000 SOM (2.30 USD)

-Stunning azure blue tilework making Shakhi-Zinda arguably one of the most outstanding buildings in Samarkand.
-Shakhi-Zinda is a sacred place dating back from the 14th century, the craftsmanship and creativity of that time are still inspiring today.
-Throughout the day many local visitors come to pray so please be respectful and wear suitable clothing.
+Stunning azure blue tilework makes Shakhi-Zinda arguably one of the most outstanding buildings in Samarkand.
+Shakhi-Zinda is a sacred place dating back to the 14th century; the craftsmanship and creativity of that time are still inspiring today.
+Throughout the day, many local visitors come to pray, so please be respectful and wear suitable clothing.

 Exploring the tombs is straight forward as it is one narrow street passing them with a super picturesque endpoint.

 Although the main thing to do in Samarkand is sightseeing it certainly should be known for its food.
 Go for a good lunch with a great ambiance to the cute Bibikhanum Teahouse.
 This outdoor restaurant has its staff serving food in traditional clothing.
 It is located on the same promenade street as the Bibi-Khanym Mosque.